 Kumar explained that the drink is a favorite hot weather treat in India and is basically a mixture of yogurt and mango pulp.
 I later read, that some versions add water or ice cubes as a thinner.
 Sugar or honey is often included, depending on the sweetness of the mangoes.

 Whichever you use, be sure the mangoes are ripe and not stringy, because you want the fruit sweet and squishy.
-Some recipes suggest using canned mango pulp or chunks.
-I sometimes use strawberries in place of the mangoes.
+Some recipes suggest using canned mango pulp or frozen chunks.
+I occasionally use strawberries in place of the mangoes.
 But mangoes are my favorite, because of the beautiful color.

 The recipe below is from The Guardian newspaper.
 Since the British hung out in Indian for a couple hundred years, it’s likely to be authentic.
 The writer concludes by saying that a lassi is the most refreshing drink on earth—second only to a cold beer.
 I plan to spend the summer testing this assertion.